fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > They have tortured and injured us, until finding no safety among them; we have come to your country, and hope you will protect us from oppression.”
 > [Reference: Ar-Raheeq Al-Makhtum]

-Abu Bakr's tribe refused to give him protection, so he also decided to migrate. ibn Dagina saw hom migrating and said he will give his protection to Abubakr. he was a chieftan of a neighboring tribe.

-Quraish allowed but said he cannot pray publicly.
-Abubakr extended his house and begins praying out loud. he actually made a first mesjit.

-people would gather around to listen to his recitation.
-Quraish said now he cant pray in his house too.
-Abubakr gave his protection back to Dagina and chose the protection of Allah. the migrants came back.

-other Uthman was under protecion of al Walid and he returned it because he felt guilt wihle other muslims were prosecuted.

-Emigrants went back to Abyssinia. the Quraish went to najashi with presents and said he must give them the migrants. the Najashi said I will listen to their story.
-Jagfar and all people came and made his famous speech.

-Second wave of migration to Abyssinia around 100 people.

 Najashi asked to recite the Revelation.
 Jagfar recited surah Maryam.
-Najashi was moved and said Im not going to hand these people.
+Najashi was moved and said "I'm not going to hand out these people".
-Amr ibm Aws said ask them about what they think about Jesus.
-Jagfar went to najashi again and said that JesusAS was a righteous prophet.
-It turned out that najashihasn't believed in trinity.
+Amr ibn 'As said ask them about what they think about Jesus.
+Jagfar went to Najashi again and said that Jesus AS was a righteous prophet.
+It turned out that Najashi has not believed in Trinity.

-There is a narration that after migrating to Medina the prophet  ﷺ    wrote najashi inviting him to islam and najashi replied back saying I am a muslim and I believe in you and if you tell me I will come to MEdina and serve you.
+There is a narration that after migrating to Medina the prophet Muhammad ﷺ    wrote Najashi inviting him to islam and Najashi replied back saying I am a Muslim and I believe in you and if you tell me I will come to Medina and serve you.

-When the najashi died, the prophet gathered people and they prayer janazah. it was the only time janazah praed without a body.
+When the Najashi died, the prophet gathered people and they prayer Janazah.
+It was the only time janazah was prayed without a body.

-Muslims remiained in Abyssinia 10-11 years.
-The prophet  ﷺ    told them to return only after Badr and some time.
-Allah knows best but there are reports that the prophet  ﷺ    had a backup plan if it doesn't work out in Medina.
+Muslims remained in Abyssinia for 10-11 years.
+The prophet ﷺ   told them to return only after the Battle of Badr and some time.
+Allah knows best but there are reports that the prophet ﷺ   kept Abyssinia in mind as a backup plan if it does not work out in Medina.

-Umi Habiba's husband died and left alone and the prophet  ﷺ    proposed her.
+Umi Habiba's husband died and she was left alone in Abyssinia so the prophet Muhammad ﷺ    proposed to her.
 Najahsi himself gave the mahr.

+Second wave of migration to Abyssinia was around 100 people.

 </details><details><summary>